 “[Communication] is definitely one of our bigger weaknesses and that’s the problem with facing teams like this, we don't practice as consistently,” said Belanco.

-Scores do not always show the full story of a sporting event and it is difficult to capture the energy and effort put in by both teams, and while there is always room for improvement, both players and coaches were very impressed with the level of determination displayed in each and every game throughout the tournament.
+Scores do not always show the full story of a sporting event and it is difficult to capture the energy and effort put in by both teams.
+While there is always room for improvement, both players and coaches were very impressed with the level of determination displayed in each game throughout the tournament.

-‘Everyone played really good and we’re starting to gel as a team more,” said Belanco.
-“Everyone played hard and we were able to capitalize on their flaws.”
+“Everyone played really good and we’re starting to gel as a team more,” said Belanco.
+“Everyone played hard and we were able to capitalize on [our opponent’s] flaws.”

 The men’s team also played their final home tournament on the same day and were also successful in making it to the semifinals where they were eliminated.
-This marked the end of the season for both teams for 2019-2020, and they will begin playing again in the fall semester later this year.
+This marked the end of the season for both teams for 2019-2020.
+They will begin playing again in the fall semester later this year.

+Brendan,

+I can tell that you like writing about sports.
+This is a good piece.
+But there are parts of it that seem incomplete to me as a reader.
+I still have a few questions about the reschedule (see my notes above).
+As a reader, I should have those questions answered by the end.
+There were some really long sentences (lots of “ands”).
+Try to make your sentences shorter for readability.
+If you have more than two “ands” in a sentence, it should probably be two sentences.

+For your next assignment:

+Really work on writing in the active voice.
+I’ve added some helpful resources on this to MyLS because you’re not the only one who struggles with active voice.

+Remember to follow CP Style

+Don’t stack quotes on top of each other.
+Add context in between for the reader.
+Sometimes it’s confusing to read back to back quotes because it’s not clear at first who’s “speaking.”
+I think I mentioned this in your last piece as well.

+Story pitch: 3.5/5

+I’d like to see a strong angle for your next story pitch, rather than a topic.
+Think about what you would write in your lead and pitch that first, followed by context and specific sources.

+Written: 3/5

+Digital: 4/5

+There were a few choppy transitions but overall I thought this was a fun way to introduce sports (and hockey) to a non-sport audience.
+Well done!